Pyromaticfish0/Paberry-s-Peasants-/README.md

 - Try not to require movement until it’s necessary.
 Getting users to move is a great way to engage them, but let them ease into the experience.

 #### Accessibility
-If a user is not able to move around, give them an alternative way to use your app:
+- If a user is not able to move around, give them an alternative way to use your app:
 - When the user is supposed to move closer to a target, give another way to access the target.
 - Whenever it’s possible, let users tap objects and move them closer, or offer a reticle to help users reach faraway objects.
 - Place text and instructions so they’re visible from every angle.
 - Let the user move and rotate an object in case they can’t physically move around it

-#### Safety & Comfort
+#### Safety and Comfort
-Sometimes, users can get too immersed in an AR experience.
-When they pay attention to the phone’s camera and ignore the real world, users can bump into objects, people, and might not notice hazards around them.
+- Sometimes, users can get too immersed in an AR experience.
+- When they pay attention to the phone’s camera and ignore the real world, users can bump into objects, people, and might not notice hazards around them.
 - Build in reminders to look around, and sporadically remind them to check their surroundings.
 - Don’t make users walk backward
 - The danger of bumping into furniture, small animals, or other objects is much greater when a user is moving backward.